 Retraining expenses: We offer subsistence bursaries for dance professionals undertaking retraining.
 These grants cover professional opportunities in the UK.
 We do not pay for the cost of course fees for dancers.

-The Retraining Subsistence Bursaries range from £500 up to £1,500 per application.
+The Retraining Maintenance Bursaries range from £500 up to £1,500 per application.

 Evidence of all potential sources of income while you are retraining, student loan, grants from other charities, and/or any benefit entitlement will be taken into consideration.

 The following are the main things we can assist you with:

 - Help with rent, particularly if you need to find alternative accommodation while studying.

 Applicants must have already been accepted onto the retraining course and it must start within six months of receiving a bursary application.
 You can still apply if you are waiting to hear about getting onto a course, but your grant cannot be confirmed until you have received official confirmation of your place on your chosen course.

 At certain times of the year, we also offer travel to the One Dance UK conference, if you would otherwise be unable to attend, and travel to workshops, including the Way to Work programme.